ishangoof/react-native-app-poc/README.md

 app.js file and few folders with specific components for guess number game.
 How to use :
 One can just download/clone the zip and use the code present in app.js and the remaining folder in their react-native setup to check the functionality.

+version :**0.0.4**  contains:
+app.js file and few folders with specific components for guess number game with styling & icons.
+How to use :
+One can just download/clone the zip and use the code present in app.js and the remaining folder in their react-native setup to check the functionality.